 - Publicity order - the guilty party having to advertise the fact that it is a "corporate killer", together with details of the offence and any fines or remedial orders imposed.
 The court would order the manner in which the publicity order would be carried out.
 It could be the national press, television, radio, and, potentially, even annual accounts, or a combination of these.

 On the 1st February 2016 the Sentencing Council introduced a new definitive guideline for the sentencing of health and safety offences, corporate manslaughter and food safety and hygiene offences.
-The guideline considers the seriousness of the offence in terms of harm and culpability, categorises this as either Category A indicate a high level of harm or culpability within the context of offence” or Category B “indicate a lower level of culpability” against which fines are calculated based on the organisation’s turnover.
-The fine offence range is between £180,000 and £20,000,000.
+For corporate manslaughter the guidelines consider the seriousness of the offence in terms of harm and culpability, categorises this as either Category A indicating “a high level of harm or culpability within the context of offence” or Category B indicating “a lower level of culpability”.
+Against these outcomes, and any further relevant mitigating or aggravating factors in the case, fines are calculated based on the organisation’s turnover, with the fine offence range being between £180,000 and £20,000,000.